-Bushfire - Sydney and Region
+Bushfire - Sydney and region, New South Wales 1979

 In December 1979, New South Wales experienced its driest period since 1972.
 A heatwave combined with dry conditions caused the outbreak of fires in the first week of December.
-In the following weeks a number of incidents were reported in towns such as Duffys Forest, Lucas Heights, Terry Hills, Ingleside, Belrose, Elanora Heights, Lithgow, Mount Wilson, Mount Tomah and Grose Valley.
+In the following weeks a number of fire incidents were reported in Duffys Forest, Lucas Heights, Terry Hills, Ingleside, Belrose, Elanora Heights, Lithgow, Mount Wilson, Mount Tomah and Grose Valley.
 A number of these fires were deliberately lit by arsonists.

 The fires caused widespread damage to millions of hectares of land.
 Critical infrastructure including communication equipment, roads, property fencing and railways were damaged or destroyed.
 Twenty-eight homes were destroyed and 20 homes were damaged.
 Five deaths were attributed to the fires.

 By the end of December the fires were under control.
 More than a million hectares of land were burnt at a cost of $10 million.